drivendataorg/noaa-runtime/README.md

 └── sunspots.csv
 ```

-To test out the full execution pipeline, run the following commands in order in the terminal.
+To test out the full execution pipeline, make sure docker is running and then run the following commands in order in the terminal.
 These will get the Docker
 images, zip up an example submission script, and run the submission on your locally running version of the container.

 ```bash